Super Girl (Super Junior song)

 "Super Girl" is a song by Mandopop boy band Super Junior-M from their mini album, Super Girl.
-Written by Yoo Young-jin, the single served as the mini album's first promotional single.
+Written and produced by Yoo Young-jin, the single served as the mini album's first promotional single.
 The song was released on 14 September 2009, along with the release of its corresponding music video.
 It is one of Super Junior-M's critically successful singles, winning accolades at various Chinese music festivals.

 The track "Super Girl" is listed at number 29 on Hit Fm Taiwan's Hit Fm Annual Top 100 Singles Chart for 2009.

 Music and lyrics

-Written by Yoo Young-jin, "Super Girl" was recorded in SM Booming System in Seoul, South Korea.
+Written and produced by Yoo Young-jin, "Super Girl" was recorded in SM Booming System in Seoul, South Korea.
 The song has a quick electro-synth groove, with quick synthesizers and a techno melody.
 The composition of "Super Girl" carries a similar sultry beat as some of Yoo's previous works, such as Super Junior's "Sorry, Sorry" and later, Shinee's "Ring Ding Dong".

 Quite the opposite of "Sorry, Sorry" lyrically, "Super Girl" deals with letting go of a blind relationship.
 The lyrics is in a point of view of a man, who wants to have "super girl" forget about those who have hurt her.
 He wants her to be aware of her own positive qualities, and that he will always cherish her as his super girl.
 In the second half of the song, the lyrics portray the other man pursuing super girl again, and the lyrics tell her that she should avoid him and not trust him, only to be hurt all over again.